otvam/pypeec/docs/technical.md

 The code is reasonably optimized, leveraging NumPy and SciPy for the heavy operations.
 All the code is vectorized, no loops are used for the array operations.
 Sparse matrix algebra is used wherever appropriate to speed up the code and limit the memory consumption.
-However, this code is pure Python and advanced optimizations (MKL, MPI, etc.) are not implemented.
-Moreover, the memory consumption is not heavily optimized (no customized garbage collection).
+Wherever possible, multithreading is used for exploiting multicore CPUs.

 The following optional optimizations are available:
 * FFTW can be used for computing FFTs (default is SciPy)
-* UMFPACK can be used for factorizing sparse matrices (default is SuperLU)
-* CuPy can be used for computing FFTs and matrix multiplications with GPUs (default is CPU)
+* CuPy can be used for computing FFTs and matrix multiplications with GPUs (default is NumPy/SciPy))
+* UMFPACK pr MKL/PARDISO can be used for factorizing sparse matrices (default is SuperLU)

+Advanced optimizations (MKL, MPI, OpenMP, or C/FORTRAN) are not implemented.
+Moreover, the memory consumption is not heavily optimized.

 ## Configuration